Sebastian and Lenore Rosica Hall

 The Rosicas, from Buffalo, N.Y., were life-long advocates for deaf and hard-of-hearing people.
 Lenore Rosica was the sister of William G. McGowan, CEO of MCI Communications Corporation, and worked as a speech pathologist.
 Her husband, Sebastian, worked as an audiologist for 40 years at St. Mary's School for the Deaf, and was a trustee of the McGowan Charitable Fund.

-Sebastian and Lenore Rosica Hall is a first-of-its-kind facility that will specifically engage deaf and hard-of-hearing students and their hearing peers, along with faculty and corporate partners, in the innovation process.
+Sebastian and Lenore Rosica Hall is a first-of-its-kind facility that engages deaf and hard-of-hearing students and their hearing peers, along with faculty and corporate partners, in the innovation process.

-Sebastian and Lenore Rosica Hall will be designed with maximum flexibility to house a variety of innovative projects, including those related to:
+Sebastian and Lenore Rosica Hall is designed with maximum flexibility to house a variety of innovative projects, including those related to:

 • development and adaptation of access and instructional technologies; and